-With the nights drawing in, you can start an evening party that bit sooner, which means you have longer to enjoy it!
+With the nights drawing in, you can start your evening party that bit sooner, which means you have longer to enjoy it.

 Dress up your venue and get the atmosphere going from the moment dusk sets in.
-Use fairylights to create a magical scene and remember you can dress up exterior trees, too.
+You can use fairy lights to create a whimsical setup and remember you can dress up exterior trees, too.

-Use candles to light walkways outside and if your budget stretches to it, why not have a firework display after the speeches?
+Use candles to light walkways outside, also, if your budget stretches to it, why not have a firework display after the speeches?

-“The light can be amazing for a winter wedding, think of all those candles, tea lights, open fires and lanterns,” says Kelly Hood of Boho Weddings.
+“The light can be amazing for a winter wedding, think of all those candles, tea lights, open fires and also the lanterns.” says Kelly Hood of Boho Weddings.

-“But remember to book an early wedding ceremony, otherwise you will run out of daylight altogether.
-If you go for a 3pm ceremony the light will be gone by the time you get out of the church.”
+“Remember to book an early wedding ceremony, otherwise you will run out of daylight altogether.
+If you go for a 3pm ceremony the light will be gone by the time you get out of the church.

 “Winter weddings also work well for smaller more intimate groups as you’ll already have a cosy atmosphere to start with.”

 Choosing a winter wedding date gives you a big bargaining chip with your suppliers.
-Winter tends to be a less busy time of year, so you’ll find more availability and suppliers are keen to sell their wares at this time.
-Look around and use the internet to see what’s on offer, it’s worth trying to haggle this time of year.
+Winter isn’t considered peak wedding season, so you’ll probably find your suppliers have more availability.
+Be sure to browse the internet to see what’s on offer, it’s worth trying to haggle this time of year.

-If you’ve set your heart on a venue and are getting married at fairly short notice, you’ll find it much easier to get your dream Saturday date in winter.
+If you’ve set your heart on a venue you’ll probably find it easier to get a Saturday date in winter.